Liverpool injury news and return dates for Fabinho, Naby Keita, and Thiago.

 James Milner, who suffered a hamstring injury during Liverpool’s win at Old Trafford, is another midfield concern.

-The 36-year-old played for 27 minutes before limping off holding his hamstring, and we’re waiting to see how long he’ll be out.

-Milner’s hamstring injury may be severe, so Liverpool will be hoping he heals swiftly.

-The 18-year-old remains Liverpool’s biggest long-term absentee.
+The 36-year-old had previously lasted 27 minutes.
 “The summary has come to an end.”